3D Globe

 – and the subsequent more modest, only 45 m tall Moorish‑style design by the local architect Emmanuel Klotz, which was approved in 1890 and its construction completed in 1893.
 Luckily, the building has remained intact to the present day.

-Re‑engineering and re‑building the unrealized Fleischer's proposal in 3D was possible mainly thanks to existence of his original construction drawings, owned and preserved by the Jewish Community Plzeň.
+Re‑engineering and re‑building the unrealized Fleischer's proposal in 3D was possible due to existence of his original drawings, preserved by the Jewish Community Plzeň.

 Scene Features: